kaBeech/tensort/README.md

 #### Introducing Supersort

-Supersort is a SubAlgorithm that compares the results of two different sorting algorithms, in our case Bubblesort and Exchangesort.
+Supersort is a SubAlgorithm that compares the results of two different sorting algorithms, in our case Bubblesort and Rotationsort.
 If both algorithms agree on the result, that result is used.

-Looking at our analysis on Bubblesort and Exchangesort, we can approximate the chances of how often they will agree in similar conditions:
+Looking at our analysis on Bubblesort and Rotationsort, we can approximate the chances of how often they will agree in similar conditions:

     ~79.96% <- Agree Correctly